This Install Guide is for JMRI versions 3 and later -

 JMRI logs information about errors to a "messages.log" file in the "systemfiles" sub-directory of the JMRI preferences directory, and to a console window.
 This window is generally white text on a black background, and is labelled either "Java" or "DOS".
 If something is going wrong, look there for more information.

-If you're asked for a copy of the error messages, you can usually get them from the messages.log file.
-If you can't find it there, make a copy of the log window:
+If a JMRI support volunteer ask you for a copy of the error messages, you can usually get them from the messages.log file.
+If you can't find it there, make a copy of the JMRI System Console log window:

 To assist with resolving JMRI start-up issues, it is possible to modify the Start Menu shortcut used to launch JMRI.